70 Meanings

 The river of doubt gave birth to a beautiful stone

-And in my hands I held it and I knew I was on my own
+And in my hands i held it and i knew i was on my own

-And in my reflection I knew I was all alone
+And in my reflection, i knew i was all alone

-Then I saw this girl with the most beautiful hair
+Then i saw this girl with the most beautiful hair

-She had it wrapped around her, for clothes she did not wear
+She had it wrapped around her for clothes she did not wear

 I asked her for a lock and she complied, after leaving

-Gorgeous footsteps in the sand as if she didn't care
+Georgeous footsteps in the sand as if she didn't care

 The stone lay still without a flaw

-The feelings I had defied the law
+The feeling i had defied the law

-As I came to, I went to
+As i came to, I went to

-And I took a look, a look down the road
+And i took a look, a look down the road

-To see a badger and a one-eyed toad
+To see a badger and a one eyed toad

-They didn't say a word they just looked at me
+they didn't say a word, they just looked at me

 With that wise old look of the old

-Then I went down to town
+Then i went down to town

 To my favorite merry-go-round

-To the place where magic hoses fly
+To the place where the magic horses fly

 And you seldom see a frown

-But then I stole a ring from the flying horses
+but then i stole a ring from the flying horses

-And I can't begin to explain how
+and i can't begin to explain how

 I stole a ring from the flying horses

-And it's all rusty now
+and it's all rusty now

 I stole a ring from the flying horses

-And I can't begin to explain how
+and i can't begin to explain how

 I stole a ring from the flying horses

-And it's all rusty now
+and it's all rusty now

 And that lock of hair flew away with the wind